Push sum with transmission failures: The invariance relation

 \section{The invariance relation}

 In this section we will prove an invariance relation that will be of key importance for our analysis.
-Before getting there, we need to establish basic properties of the push-sum algorithm with transmission failures.
+Before that, we need to establish fundamental properties of the push-sum algorithm with transmission failures.